E-commerce

 In brief

 Improving conversion rate optimization is not about multiplying tricks.
-It is about making the CRO approach more robust: stable measurement, user research, sharper hypotheses, clear prioritization, useful experiments, and a business-oriented reading of results.
+It is about making the CRO approach stronger: stable measurement, user research, sharper hypotheses, clear prioritization, useful experiments, and a business-focused reading of the results.

-• Measure better: define a clear conversion and systematically segment.
+• Measure better: define a clear conversion and segment systematically.

 • Understand better: add qualitative insights to dashboards.

-• Choose better: first fix obvious frictions, then test what truly needs to be decided between alternatives.
+• Choose better: first fix obvious friction, then test what deserves to be arbitrated.

-• Learn better: document results and connect them to margin, support, and operations.
+• Learn better: document the results and connect them to margin, support, and operations.

 Sources (external)